Refined Vertex Sparsifiers of Planar Graphs: Introduction

-\begin{definition} For a planar $k$-terminal network $G$ with a fixed drawing, let $\gamma=\gamma(G)$ be the minimum number of faces that are incident to all the $k$ terminals (and thus $1\le \gamma(G)\le k$). \end{definition} This graph parameter $\gamma(G)$ is well-known to be important algorithmically.
+\begin{definition}[Terminal Face Cover] The \emph{terminal face cover} $\gamma=\gamma(G)$ of a planar $k$-terminal network $G$ with a given drawing \footnote{We can let $\gamma$ refer to the best drawing of $G$, and then our results might be non-algorithmic. } is the minimum number of faces that are incident to all the $k$ terminals, and thus $1\leq \gamma\leq k$. \end{definition} This graph parameter $\gamma(G)$ is well-known to be important algorithmically.
 For example, it can be used to control the runtime of algorithms for shortest-path problems \cite{Frederickson91,CX00}, for cut problems \cite{ChenWu04,Bentz09}, and for multicommodity flow problems \cite{MNS86}.
 For the complexity of computing an optimal/approximate face cover $\gamma(G)$, see \cite{BM88,Frederickson91}.

-When $\gamma=1$, all the terminals lie on the boundary of the same face, which we may assume to be the outer-face.
+When $\gamma=1$, all the terminals lie on the boundary of the same face, which we may assume to be the outerface.
 This special case was famously shown by Okamura and Seymour \cite{OS81} to have a flow-cut gap of $1$ (for multicommodity flows).
 Later work showed that for general $\gamma$, the flow-cut gap is at most $3\gamma$ \cite{LS09,CSW13}.